zx0223winner/HSDSnake/docs/README.md

-# plant-food-research-open/assemblyqc: Documentation
+# zx0223winner/HSDSnake: Documentation

-The plant-food-research-open/assemblyqc documentation is split into the following pages:
+The HSDSnake documentation is split into the following pages:

 - [Usage](usage.md)
   - An overview of how the pipeline works, how to run it.